wooyeeyii/think-in-java/leetcode/src/main/java/com/chang/leetcode/contest/weekly150/ProblemList.md

 1.
 1160.
 Find Words That Can Be Formed by Characters
 Difficulty: Easy
-You are given an array of strings words and a string chars.
+You are given an array of strings words and BA string chars.

 A string is good if it can be formed by characters from chars (each character can only be used once).